diegomarty/auto-click-pokecliker/README.md

 You can find the complete source code here: [https://github.com/diegomarty/auto-click-pokecliker](https://github.com/diegomarty/auto-click-pokecliker)

 Suggestions and improvements are welcome.
 Feel free to open an issue or submit a pull request.

-## License

-While not strictly necessary, including a license is highly recommended for public projects.
-You may choose the MIT License or another open-source license that meets your needs.